Case Study

 Additionally the isolation tools had to interface with 20 year old equipment which was relatively inaccessible.
 STATS had to rely on ‘as built’ archive data from the original construction of the seal tubes and ROV survey data for some of the interfaces involved.

 In January 2010, STATS mobilised equipment and personnel to the Troll A platform to undertake a site survey of the seal tube identified as S1.
 The survey performed was carried out on both the external and internal condition of the seal tube and associated pipework and valves.
-The TSU (an early version of STATS’ current Tecno Plug™) hydraulic circuits where function tested to confirm expected fluid returns during setting and un-setting operations, additionally the seals were tested to confirm their condition.
+The TSU (an early version of the STATS Tecno Plug® tool) hydraulic circuits where function tested to confirm expected fluid returns during setting and un-setting operations, additionally the seals were tested to confirm their condition.
 The TSU had been stored inside the seal tube for the past 16 years in one atmosphere of nitrogen.
 STATS where able to confirm the TSU was fully operational, while NDT testing on the associated pipework of the seal tube was also performed to confirm wall thickness prior to conducting pressure testing on the system to reduce any risks.

-36” Temporary Anchor
+Custom-Engineered 36” Temporary Anchor

 STATS designed a 36” Temporary Anchor as the mechanism by which any axial forces generated by the 36” pipeline was transmitted into the seal-tube and in turn into the gravity base structure.
 This system stops the differential loading from the water pressure acting on the pipeline forcing the pull head into the platform which in turn could damage the seal tube.
 The hydraulic cylinders contained sufficient stroke to ensure maximum eccentricity conditions between pipe and Temporary Anchor was accommodated.
-Twin hydraulic circuits were utilised and as the Temporary Anchor is capable of restraining the maximum pipeline load of 350 tonnes on one hydraulic circuit, the system provided a built in 100% back-up.
+Twin hydraulic circuits were utilised and as the Temporary Anchor is capable of restraining the maximum pipeline load of 350 tonnes on one hydraulic circuit, the system provided a built-in 100% back-up.
 The lock contact load created by the cylinder pressure is translated into a significant radial load.
 This load is transmitted into the pipe outer wall via a toothed profile lock contact surface.
 This set condition creates the internal locking mechanism.
 Inward movement of the pipeline when the locks are set further enhances the grip on the pipeline due the self-energising design of the temporary anchor.

-36” Seal Cartridge
+Bespoke 36” Seal Cartridge

 The 36” Seal Cartridge is a unique and bespoke interface which provided the seal between the P12 pipeline and the seal tube outer casing.
 The Seal Cartridge contains two 1.2m diameter compression seals, each weighing in excess of 80kg.
 The elastomer seals provided a pressure testable barrier system to prevent seawater under pressure from entering the internal end-cap.
 It also provided an additional sealing function to prevent grout ingress into the internal end cap during the grouting operations.
-Again, as with the Temporary Anchor, the Seal Cartridge utilised twin hydraulic circuits capable of setting the seals independently, thus the system provides a built in 100% back-up.
+Again, as with the Temporary Anchor, the Seal Cartridge utilised twin hydraulic circuits capable of setting the seals independently, thus the system provides a built-in 100% back-up.

 The considerable radial forces generated by the Seal Cartridge elastomers have the added benefit of assisting the pipeline to centralise within the seal tube without causing damage to the pipeline.

-The Seal Cartridge also provides two of 1” contingency grouting lines designed to be utilised in the event of an unplanned shutdown resulting in the existing platform grout system becoming blocked and unusable.
+The Seal Cartridge also provides two 1” contingency grouting lines designed to be utilised in the event of an unplanned shutdown resulting in the existing platform grout system becoming blocked and unusable.

-Seal Cartridge during installation
+Seal cartridge during installation

-36” Grout Bung
+Custom-Designed 36” Grout Bung

 The Grout Bung is a bespoke subsea installed isolation tool, designed and manufactured by STATS to provide an external seal between the 36” P12 pipeline and the 50” Troll A seal tube outer casing.